JoseScript7/brainwave/README.md

 ---

 ## 🌟 Overview
-This repository contains the complete code for a multi-page responsive restaurant website developed during my internship at **Culinary Creations Studio**.
+This repository contains the complete code for a multi-page responsive restaurant website developed during my internship at **Brainwave Matrix Solutions**.
 The project highlights my ability to design and implement modern, user-friendly web pages that cater to both customers and administrative users.

 ---